 J Unger (?-?) show that by simply exposing rachitic

 children to sunlight, they are able to cure them of the

 in Scotland and in parts of northern Europe.
 As a

 consequence of this work, by the early 1920s two methods

 to sunlight or ultraviolet light.

 bactériophage : Son rôle dans l'immunité,

 where he reports his observations and the techniques used

 intracellular multiplication of the virus.

-Ephrussi-Taylor (1918 - 1968),
+work of Harriet Ephrussi-Taylor (1918 - 1968),

 that genes must be much smaller.

-1921 John Newport Langley (1852 - 1925) distinguishes
+1921 John Newport Langley (1852 - 1925)

 distinguishes functionally and gives a detailed

-1921 Loewi, and independently Henry Hallett Dale (London,
+1921 Loewi, and independently Henry

-1875 - 1968) isolate a
+Dale (London, 1875 - 1968) isolate a

 former) released by the vagus nerve.